tenbits/selenium-query/README.md

 let $ = require('selenium-query');
 $.fn.doBaz = function(){
     return this.each(el => {
-        // do some usefull things with WebElement
+        // do some usefull things with WebElement/JsDomElement/CherioElement });
-    });
 };
 $(driver)